run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/helm-install.md

 ### Cluster Status

-If the Run:ai cluster installation completed, but the cluster status did not change its status to Connected, check the cluster [troubleshooting scenarios](../../troubleshooting/troubleshooting.md#cluster-health)
+If the NVIDIA Run:ai cluster installation completed, but the cluster status did not change its status to Connected, check the cluster [troubleshooting scenarios](../../troubleshooting/troubleshooting.md#cluster-health)